 Intentional plagiarism is a form of intellectual theft that violates widely recognized principles of academic integrity as well as the Honor Code.
 Such plagiarism may subject the student to appropriate disciplinary action administered through the university Honor Code Office, in addition to academic sanctions that may be applied by an instructor.
 Inadvertent plagiarism, which may not be a violation of the Honor Code, is nevertheless a form of intellectual carelessness that is unacceptable in the academic community.
-Plagiarism of any kind is completely contrary to the established practices of higher education where all
+Plagiarism of any kind is completely contrary to the established practices of higher education where all members of the university are expected to acknowledge the original intellectual work of others that is included in their own work.
+In some cases, plagiarism may also involve violations of copyright law.
 Intentional Plagiarism-Intentional plagiarism is the deliberate act of representing the words, ideas, or data of another as one's own without providing proper attribution to the author through quotation, reference, or footnote.
-Inadvertent Plagiarism-Inadvertent plagiarism involves the inappropriate, but non-deliberate, use of another's words, ideas, or data without proper attribution.
-Inadvertent plagiarism usually results from an ignorant failure to follow established rules for documenting sources or from simply not being sufficiently careful in research and writing.
+Inadvertent follow established rules for documenting sources or from simply not being sufficiently careful in research and writing.
 Although not a violation of the Honor Code, inadvertent plagiarism is a form of academic misconduct for which an instructor can impose appropriate academic sanctions.
 Students who are in doubt as to whether they are providing proper attribution have the responsibility to consult with their instructor and obtain guidance.
 Examples of plagiarism include: Direct Plagiarism-The verbatim copying of an original source without acknowledging the source.
 Paraphrased Plagiarism-The paraphrasing, without acknowledgement, of ideas from another that the reader might mistake for the author's own.
 Plagiarism Mosaic-The borrowing of words, ideas, or data from an original source and blending this original material with one's own without acknowledging the source.
-Insufficient Acknowledgement-The partial or incomplete attribution of words, ideas, or data from an original source.
 Plagiarism may occur with respect to unpublished as well as published material.
 Copying another student's work and submitting it as one's own individual work without proper attribution is a serious form of plagiarism.